Little-Leaf-Interactive/littleleaf-site-gatsby/src/pages/games/index.md

 image: /img/jumbotron.jpg
 heading: What we've made so far
 description: >-
-  You can find our first release
+  Here is a list of our games...
 intro:
   blurbs:
     - image: /img/dangernauts.png